Biodiversity-Meets-Data/WP2-data-catalog/copernicus-api/README.md

 - pick relevant attributes from json payload
 - build an eml file using third-party libraries (with some validation og the eml/xml)

 There are dedicated readme files for each API.
+Wekeo scripts use conda environment, and by extension STAC does as well.